byterubpay/byterub-site/_posts/2019-04-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-08.md

 **\<xmrmatterbridge> \<oneiric>** :)
 **\<sgp\_>** suraeNoether: I'll PM you at some point with a list
 **\<suraeNoether>** ^ bingo bango
-**\<moneromooo>** Not sure if it helps, but I have an old patch that split txes to have one input at a time, and sent them at poisson delayed intervals.
+**\<byterubmooo>** Not sure if it helps, but I have an old patch that split txes to have one input at a time, and sent them at poisson delayed intervals.
 **\<dotkc>** top of most search engines is a credible-looking post recommending sweep\_all. that most certainly links outputs
 **\<sarang>** BTW dotkc are you a developer on the dots code?
 **\<dotkc>** there is plenty of advice around the community to churn for privacy and thousands of people view that sweep\_all advice (if the page's counter is to be trusted)